asvd/wl/README.md

 - to subscribe `myListener()` function to the event.
 It will be invoked after the event is triggered.
-If the event has already been triggered before, the listener is called immediately (yet asynchronously to keep the flow consistent).
+If the event has already been triggered some time ago, the `myListener()` is called immediately (yet asynchronously to keep the flow consistent).

 The methods of the `Whenable` object (along with the `Whenable` instance itself) are not supposed to be exposed to the event user.
-Instead a whenable subscriber should be created, which is simply a wrapper for the `whenEmitted()` method:
+Instead a whenable-style subscriber should be created, which is simply a wrapper for the `whenEmitted()` method:

 ```js